lrchnnng/craft-collective/README.md

 ## 10. Credits and Acknowledgments
 * [Affinity](https://affinity.serif.com/en-gb/designer/) - Used to resize images.
 * [Django](https://www.djangoproject.com/) - Used to create site.
+* [Code Institute DB Maker](https://dbs.ci-dbs.net/) - Used to create my database for deployment.
 * [CSS](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/CSS_basics) - Used to style site.
 * [Figma](https://www.figma.com/) - Used to create wireframes.
 * [Google Fonts](https://fonts.google.com/) - Used for fonts across the site.